Kegbot/kegbot-android/README.md

 In the meantime, here are quick and dirty steps:

-- Clone the kegbot-android repo and do the same steps, importing Kegtap and KegtapTest
+- Clone the kegbot-android repo
 - Eclipse: Import -> Existing Projects into Workspace.
 - Import the projects (Kegtab, KegtabTest)